 Have you ever grown garlic or onions and been distressed to see that the plant has stunted, gnarled, yellow streaked leaves?
 Upon closer inspection, you don’t really see any insects.
 Well, it’s quite possible they’re there but just too small to see without a microscope.
 You are probably looking at wheat curl mite damage.
 What are wheat curl mites and what wheat curl mite control is there?
 Read on to learn more.

 What are Wheat Curl Mites?

-Wheat curl mites on plants become active in the spring and their populations virtually explode as temps increase; 75-85 degrees F. (23-29 C.) are prime reproduction temperatures.
-They lay their eggs in rows along leaf veins and when conditions are optimal, an entire generation can be completed in 10 days.
+Wheat curl mites on plants become active in the spring and their populations virtually explode as temps increase; 75 to 85 degrees F. (23-29 C.) are prime reproduction temperatures.
+They lay their eggs in rows along leaf veins and when conditions are optimal, an entire generation can be completed in ten days.

 Wheat Curl Mite Damage

 Not only do wheat curl mites cause twisted, yellow streaked leaves, but their feeding causes onion and garlic plants that are being stored to desiccate.
 Equally as damaging, wheat curl mites act as a vector for Wheat Streak Mosaic Virus, which is one of the most destructive diseases of wheat crops.

 They are also vectors of the High Plains Virus, which afflicts both corn and wheat in the Great Plains region, and Triticum Mosaic Virus, which is often seen in conjunction with Wheat Streak Mosaic Virus and can decimate a crop.

 Due to the serious damage and loss of capitol, treating wheat curl mites is of paramount importance.
 Sadly, there is very little wheat curl mite control at this juncture.